jedld/usam-net-inference/README.md

 SOFTWARE.

 ## Acknowledgments
+- A few sample images from the DrivingStereo dataset https://drivingstereo-dataset.github.io/
 - Facebook Research for the Segment Anything Model
 - PyTorch team for the deep learning framework
 - Gradio team for the web interface framework